em-ni/phd/slam/BronchoSim/README.md

-# navigation
+# BronchoSim
 Before proceeding you need to have:
 - a solid of the environment in .stl format
 - FreeCAD
 - gmsh
 - vmtk

-How to prepare the files needed for the navigation simulation:
+How to prepare the files needed for the BronchoSim simulation:
 - get the CAD of the environment (e.g. lung model.stl)
 - convert .stl to .vtk:
     - open FreeCAD and import the STL file.